 2. Use Vertical Spaces with Floating Shelves

-I started thinking about floating shelves when an urgent need to organize the kid’s books arose.
+I started thinking about floating shelves when an urgent need to organize kid’s books arose.
 We had a small cabinet to store most of Dylan’s and some of my books for a while.

 Nothing I looked at seemed to be right.
 The bookcases were either too big or in wrong color.
 Organizing Dylan’s home library, however, couldn’t wait any longer.
-Every day trying to find a right story, he would drop all the books on the floor.
+Every day trying to find the right story, he would drop all the books on the floor.
 Picking them up would always require a helpful hand.

 TIP: If you think about organizing your own books this way, hang at least one of the floating bookshelves in a corner so the opposite wall provides support for those volumes that need to stand.
 A shelf with no support on both side can host paperbacks that you want to display in horizontal position.